The Tree Of Life | 2011

 But, most strikingly, the strange red mushroom rocks of Goblin Valley State Park, 450 Green River Boulevard, Green River, northwest of Moab in Utah, where Jack ultimately discovers the doorway to some kind of resolution.
 You won’t be surprised to learn that movie cameras have been to this strange, unworldly place before.
 It was used as the alien planet in the slightly less po-faced 1999 Star Trek spoof Galaxy Quest.

 The briefly glimpsed carved face with gaping mouth is in Italy.
-It’s the Parco dei Mostri (Park of Monsters) in Bomarzo, near Viterbo, about 50 miles north of Rome.
+It’s the Orcus, or the Ogre, in the Parco dei Mostri (Park of Monsters) in Bomarzo, near Viterbo, about 50 miles north of Rome.
 Carved in the 16th Century from existing boulders and the actual bedrock, the park’s strange creatures have been a magnet for artists such as Jean Cocteau and surrealist Salvador Dalí.

 Jack finally finds resolution with his family, and his own younger self, on a mysterious shoreline.
 It’s Matagorda Bay Nature Park, a 1600-acre conservation area where the Colorado River spills into the Gulf of Mexico on the coast about 90 miles southwest of Houston.
 With bird-watching and a science centre, two miles of Gulf of Mexico and two miles river frontage (and, hey, there’s even a half-mile pedestrian only beach section), this seems as good a place as any to contemplate the way of nature and the way of grace.